AhmedAbdelaal2001/Route-Planning/README.md

 ## Unordered Waypoints
 The state definition is adjusted to allow for unordered waypoints, which can be seen in the **WaypointsShortestPathProblem** class.
 To see the results, follow the following procedure:
+- Run **python mapUtil.py > readableStanfordMap.txt** to generate a text file of the possible locations and their tags.
 - Choose a starting location, an end tag, and a set of intermediary stops, then implement the **getStanfordWaypointsShortestPathProblem** function accordingly.
 - Run **python grader.py 2c-custom** to generate path.json.
 - Run **python visualization.py**.